-TAN Books, a division of Saint Benedict Press, LLC.
+TAN Books is an imprint of Saint Benedict Press, LLC, Charlotte, North Carolina.

 An Introduction to the Devout Life was published in this edition by Joseph F. Wagner, Inc., New York, New York, in 1923, and again by The Peter Reilly Company, Philadelphia, Pennsylvania, in 1942.
-Retypeset and published by TAN Books in 2010.
+Retypeset and published by Saint Benedict Press, TAN Books, in 2010.